nikhilreddy3888/text-moderate/README.md

 # TextModerate

 TextModerate is a JavaScript library developed for text analysis.
 It integrates profanity/badwords filtering, sentiment analysis, and toxicity detection capabilities.
-By leveraging the Badwords list, AFINN-165 wordlist, Emoji Sentiment Ranking, and the Perspective API.
+By leveraging the Badwords lists, AFINN-165 wordlist, Emoji Sentiment Ranking, and the Perspective API.
 TextModerate offers a robust toolkit for enhancing content moderation and fostering healthier online interactions.

 ## Features

 -   **Profanity Filtering**: Detects and filters out profane/bad words from texts, with options for customization.
 -   **Sentiment Analysis**: Assesses the emotional tone of text using the AFINN-165 wordlist and Emoji Sentiment Ranking.
 -   **Toxicity Detection**: Evaluates text for potential toxicity via the Perspective API, aiming to support positive communication environments.
 This is interface to call Perspective API developed by Google.